vivax3794/natrix/docs/src/reactivity.md

 #      }
 # }
 ```
+This will work exactly the same as the previous example, but hides the `.unwrap()` from the user.

 > [!WARNING]
 > Similarly to [`DeferredRef`](state::DeferredRef) you should not hold this across a yield point.